evalece/bench-the-query/technical_blogs/README.md

 To make use of the pre-config feature, which is already made to present laod test stats with great detail, I looked into adding extra query tags for both client servers to assist query grouping.

 2. Ideally the workflow for configuring dashboard is as follows:
-    1. load K6 pre-config dashboard : Import dashboard via Grafana.com, search for 2587 for V6 specific metrics dashboard
+    1. load K6 pre-config dashboard  Import dashboard via Grafana.com, search for 2587 for V6 specific metrics dashboard
+    1. http_req_blocked Time spent blocked (waiting for a free TCP connection slot) before initiating the request.
     2. filter to select source from tag [1].
 (Docker level if tagging client server; making it an env var)
     3. (Optional) Similar to 2, use more tags to group and identify  request details (in load test code )
 3. Lastly, help users understand metrics and their meanings, I will use [2].
 Key metrics in our case: